Conditions comorbid to autism: Epilepsy

 Autism is also associated with epilepsy, with variations in risk of epilepsy due to age, cognitive level, and type of language disorder.
 One in four autistic children develop seizures, often starting either in early childhood or adolescence.
 Seizures, caused by abnormal electrical activity in the brain, can produce a temporary loss of consciousness (a "blackout"), a body convulsion, unusual movements, or staring spells.
 Sometimes a contributing factor is a lack of sleep or a high fever.
 An EEG can help confirm the seizure's presence.
 Typically, onset of epilepsy occurs before age five or during puberty, and is more common in females and individuals who also have a comorbid intellectual disability.

 Fetal alcohol spectrum disorder

 Fetal alcohol spectrum disorders (FASD) are a group of conditions that can occur in a person who is exposed to alcohol during gestation.
 Evidence on the link between FASD and autism is limited.
 Although results from studies are mixed, it is estimated that 2.6% of children with an FASD are autistic as well, a rate almost two times higher than that reported in the general US population.
 However, there is no information on the prevalence of FASD amongst those with autism.

 Fragile X syndrome

 Fragile X syndrome is the most common inherited form of intellectual disability.
 It was so named because one part of the X chromosome has a defective piece that appears pinched and fragile when under a microscope.
-Fragile X syndrome represents an estimated 1% to 6% of all autism cases.
+Fragile X syndrome accounts for approximately 5% of all cases of ASD.